arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/operations-manual/operations-manual.md

 #### 2.2.5 Inputs

-Alvik has five inputs, all linked to the STM32 and accessible trough the [APIs](/tutorials/cheat-sheet/cheat-sheet.md).
+Alvik has five inputs, all linked to the STM32 and accessible through the [APIs](/tutorials/cheat-sheet/cheat-sheet.md).
 For every input there is a test example program that you can find in the _examples_ folder in [this](https://github.com/arduino/arduino-alvik-mpy/tree/main/examples) repository.

 | **Sensor name**              | **Part name** | **Test program name** |
 |------------------------------|---------------|-----------------------|